P1. Measuring the cultural value of collections and partnerships

 This panel explores three approaches to developing new audiences for science archives through outreach and education activities aimed at school children, older people and internal colleagues, delivered both face-to-face and through online learning packages.

-Chaired by Suzanne Paul, Keeper of Manuscripts and University Archives, Cambridge University Library
+Chaired by Katrina Dean, Curator of Scientific Collections, Cambridge University Library

 Promoting the Ross collection in collaboration with academic colleagues